-Object Description

-IP Address The destination IP Address.
+Object Description IP Address The destination IP Address.
 Ping Length The payload size of the ICMP packet.
 Values range from 2 bytes to 1452 bytes.
+Ping Count The count of the ICMP packet.
+Values range from 1 time to 60 times.
+Ping Interval The interval of the ICMP packet.
+Values range from 0 second to 30 seconds.

-Be sure the target IP Address is within the same network subnet of the Managed Switch, or you had setup the correct gateway IP address.
+Be sure the target IP Address is within the same network subnet of the switch, or you have set up the correct gateway IP address.